My Home Page with Links to My Other

 western GDPs.
 The United States would pay 15 to 20 percent of the increase.

-American aid bureaucracies should, they argue, be reduced by 2,500 employees,
+American aid bureaucracies should, they claim, be reduced by 2,500 employees,

 leaving 8,000 employees.
 The U.N. claims that Western nations should increase

-aid spending to $150 billion a year, but spending at that level, write O’Hanlon
+aid spending to $150 billion a year, but spending at that level, O’Hanlon

-and Graham, would cause too many corruption, implementation and dependency
+and Graham write, would cause many corruption, implementation, and dependency

 My Home Page with Links to My Other Book Reviews